Path constraints are not available in Spine Essential.

 Chain Scaleis useful when the bones represent something flexible, such as a rope.

-Chain Scale, all of the bones should have the same parent.
+Chain Scale, all of the constrained bones should have the same parent or the first bone should be the parent of the rest of the bones.
 If they don't, a warning icon is shown and the scale applied by the path constraint may be incorrect.

 When the rotate mix is greater than 0 and less than 100, moving the target bone may cause the rotation to suddenly use the other direction.
 This occurs because interpolation between the bone's rotation and the constraint's rotation uses the shortest rotation direction.